Passive Activity: Material Participation Tests

 - More than 10% of the corporation's stock is owned by the employee-owners.

-- An employee is considered to be an owner if at any time during the tax year he also owned stock in the corporation.
+- An employee is considered an owner if at any time during the tax year he also owned stock in the corporation.

 Employee-owners of a personal service corporation satisfy the material participation test if 20% of the corporation's compensation for the services is performed by employee-owners who owned more than 10% of the corporation at the end of the prior tax year.